Can't Sleep? Try These 5 Best Essential Oils for Sleep

 While there are several essential oils that can aid with getting a better night’s sleep, here are a few of the best:

-Rose and Orange: A 2014 study showed significant effects from the inhalation of rose and orange essential oils reporting it “induces physiological and psychological relaxation.”
-A 2014 review looked at the effects of orange essential oil on insomnia and anxiety, citing positive results, while rose oil has had notable sedative effects in studies on mice, gerbils and humans.
+A 2014 study showed significant effects from the inhalation of rose and orange essential oils reporting it “induces physiological and psychological relaxation.”
+A 2014 review looked at the effects of orange essential oil on insomnia and anxiety, citing positive results, while rose oil has had notable sedative effects in studies on mice, gerbils, and humans.

-Lemon: It may surprise you due to its somewhat invigorating smell, but lemon oil has also been proven to be an effective sedative, with anti-anxiety benefits, too.
+It may surprise you due to the invigorating smell of citrus fruits, but lemon oil has also been proven to be an effective sedative, with anti-anxiety benefits, too.
 In particular, a 2011 study tested these qualities on mice, in an attempt to understand why lemon essential oil is “one of the most popular compounds in Brazilian traditional herbal medicine.”

-Lavender: Lavandula augustifolia, known as “true lavender,” is well-known as a fragrance and flower.
-In the fields of complementary medicines, lavender essential oils is well known as a super-oil, especially when it comes to sleep.
+Lavandula augustifolia, known as “true lavender,” is well-known as a fragrance and flower.
+In the fields of complementary medicines, lavender essential oil is well known as a super-oil, especially when it comes to sleep.
 Happily, science backs this claim with study after study.

 How to Use Essential Oils for Improved Sleep